 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Sumitomo Mitsui Financial reported total carbon emissions of approximately 1,594,000,000 kg CO2e, with significant contributions from Scope 3 emissions, which accounted for about 1,580,502,000 kg CO2e.
-Scope 1 emissions were approximately 14,142,000 kg CO2e, while Scope 2 emissions totalled about 102,742,000 kg CO2e (market-based).
-The company has set ambitious climate commitments, aiming for net zero greenhouse gas emissions from its business activities (Scope 1 and 2) by 2030.
+In 2024, Sumitomo Mitsui Financial reported total carbon emissions of approximately 1,591,000,000 kg CO2e, with significant contributions from Scope 1, 2, and 3 emissions.
+Specifically, Scope 1 emissions were about 14,000,000 kg CO2e, while Scope 2 emissions totalled approximately 89,000,000 kg CO2e.
+The largest share came from Scope 3 emissions, which accounted for about 1,581,000,000 kg CO2e, primarily driven by purchased goods and services (approximately 945,000,000 kg CO2e) and capital goods (about 492,000,000 kg CO2e).
+The company has set ambitious climate commitments, aiming for net zero greenhouse gas emissions for Scope 1 and 2 by 2030.
 Additionally, it is committed to achieving net zero emissions across its investment and loan portfolios by 2050.
-In the near term, Sumitomo Mitsui Financial targets a 55% reduction in Scope 1 and 2 emissions by FY2026 compared to FY2021 levels.
-For the energy sector, the firm plans to reduce greenhouse gas emissions from fossil fuels by approximately 29% for oil and gas and by about 60% for coal by 2030, relative to 2020 levels.
-These initiatives reflect the company's commitment to addressing climate change and reducing its overall carbon footprint.
+In the near term, Sumitomo Mitsui Financial has established a target to reduce Scope 1 and 2 emissions by 55% by FY2026 compared to FY2021 levels.
+For Scope 3 emissions, particularly in the energy sector, the company aims to reduce emissions from oil and gas by about 29% and from coal by approximately 60% by 2030, relative to 2020 levels.
+These initiatives reflect Sumitomo Mitsui Financial's commitment to addressing climate change and reducing its carbon footprint in alignment with global sustainability goals.

 Access structured emissions data, company-specific emission factors, and source documents